-Staff members trained and experienced in the safe, effective use of anesthetics utilize the most advanced technology to provide low-stress pain management when needed, even for older or higher risk pets.
+Our team includes a board-certified anesthesiologist and staff anesthetists that are trained and experienced in the safe, effective use of anesthetics utilize the most advanced technology to provide low-stress pain management when needed, even for older or higher risk pets.

 Dogs and cats, just like in people, have different blood types.
 We utilize a blood banking system to ensure availability of safe blood products.
 In this program, we separate blood into its separate components: red blood cells, plasma containing clotting factors and protein.
 Many disease states may affect one of these components.
 By separating these different segments, we can replace deficiencies in one or more area without exposing them to unnecessary products, reducing cost and potential side-effects.